bbartling/ot-lan-rest-server/README.md

  - [ ] read point proirity array
  - [ ] read range for BACnet devices that support trend log data
  - [ ] create unit tests
+ - [ ] add ModBus support which would be used to read a utility meter only

 ## License
 MIT License